vantango/my-portfolio-v1/README.md

-# My First Portfolio: CSS and Bootstrap Responsive
+# My First Portfolio: CSS and Bootstrap Responsive (PLEASE SEE CURRENT PORTFOLIO: www.alekskm.com)

 ## Project Description
 I was tasked with building a three page portfolio that included a collapsible nav bar, a responsive layout, and responsive images.